 Highlight: This place isn’t just a lake—it’s a pilgrimage for trekkers and nature lovers alike.
 The trek is an adrenaline rush with river crossings, rocky trails, and spectacular Himalayan views.
 If you’re looking for the Best Places to Visit in Chardham Yatra, this hidden gem is it.
 But fair warning: only the brave (and super fit) make it to the top!

-A. A budget trip of Char Dham via road costs around ₹30,000–₹40,000 per person, while a mid-range package with decent hotels may go up to ₹60,000.
+A budget trip of Char Dham via road costs around ₹30,000–₹40,000 per person, while a mid-range package with decent hotels may go up to ₹60,000.
 If you opt for a luxury helicopter tour, it starts from ₹1.5 lakh per person.

-Also Checkout the best hotels in chardham
+Also Checkout: The best hotels in chardham